Everyone preparing a webinar makes mistakes from time to time.

 In fact, nothing turns attendees off more than sound that’s too muffled, quiet or scratchy.
 Luckily, there are a few ways to prevent poor audio from becoming a huge issue.

 Content is the most important part of an entire online event.
-It’s essential to avoid ‘death by powerpoint’ with text-heavy slides.
+It’s essential to avoid ‘death by PowerPoint’ with text-heavy slides.

 They key to a successful presentation, is to remember that it’s exactly that; A Presentation.